chariot-giving/delta/README.md

 ### Controller Pattern

-A controller tracks at least one Delta resource type.
+A controller tracks exactly one Delta resource type.
 These objects are defined as structs that implement the `Object` interface.
 The controller(s) for that resource are responsible for making the current state come closer to that desired state.